-“It was honestly something my wife and I just did on a whim to get us through grad school,” says Anderson.
+“It was honestly something my wife and I just did on a whim to get us through grad school,” says Anderson of the decision.
 “We always wanted to be entrepreneurs and do our own business, and so we decided to try it out and it worked.
 It was at a rough time, too.
 Five and a half years ago was right in the midst of the recession.”

-He adds, laughing, “Looking back on it, it was probably a horrible idea.”
+“Looking back on it, it was probably a horrible idea,” he added jokingly.

 “Most of them had never tried it and it was very foreign to them,” says Anderson of his customers’ experience before he won them over.
 The savory crepes now outsell the sweet.

-The Crêpery has become a local favorite, with a second location in St. George and third on the way.
+Now, The Crêpery is a local favorite, with a second location in St. George and third on the way.
 The popularity comes as no surprise to anyone who has tried one of Anderson’s crepes.

 Offering a taste of the exotic contributes to the novelty of the restaurant, something Anderson credits with helping The Crêpery succeed.
 “A place like here, or a place like St. George, we’re special.
 We’re unique and we’re different,” he says.
 “We’re the cool place in town.”